2022 in Legacy Fighting Alliance

-2022 is the sixth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.
+2022 was the sixth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.

 List of events

 Legacy Fighting Alliance 121: Brown vs. Jones

-Legacy Fighting Alliance 121: Brown vs. Jones is the hundredth-eleventh event of Legacy Fighting Alliance and will take place on January 14, 2022.
+Legacy Fighting Alliance 121: Brown vs. Jones was the hundredth-eleventh event of Legacy Fighting Alliance and took place on January 14, 2022.
 It aired on UFC Fight Pass.

 Background

 LFA 121 will also be the celebratory event of the promotion's fifth anniversary and will be headlined by Aaron McKenzie vs Joshua Jones Lightweight bout.

 The co-main event of Legacy Fighting Alliance 121st event will feature Elijah Johns vs Brandon Phillips Featherweight bout.

 Results

 Legacy Fighting Alliance 122: Johnson vs. Mota

 Legacy Fighting Alliance 122: Johnson vs. Mota is the hundredth-twelfth event of Legacy Fighting Alliance and will take place on January 21, 2022.
 It aired on UFC Fight Pass.

 Background

 The event was headlined by aLFA Flyweight Championship bout between reigning champion Charles Johnson and title challenger Carlos Mota.